 If you’re travelling alone, I would recommend booking your trek before you arrive in Nepal.
 Booking through a company while I was still in Australia (I used Melbourne based Trek Climb Ski) meant the guide who took me was by far the friendliest and most respectful of a single female on the trail out of any of the guides I interacted with.

 There were countless stories along the way of solo woman telling me they felt uncomfortable with the guide they were with.
 If you are travelling on a group tour though, that's a different story, as the one on one time would be limited.

 That being said, if (and when) I return to Nepal, if I was with a group of friends or chose a trek with more people in the group rather than going solo, I wouldn't have an issue booking locally.
 Safety in numbers!

 As a solo female traveller, I had loads of criticism before heading off to Nepal on my own.
-Friends were shocked and confused, and family were worried.
+Friends were shocked and confused, and family

 The hustle and bustle when you arrive at Kathmandu airport at midnight is a little overwhelming, but incredibly exciting.
 There are tour groups, singles, couples, locals, animals and all walks of life.

 Just like when travelling anywhere in the world on your own, as long as you're sensible and have common sense - you'll be fine.
 For example:

 The tap water and river water in Nepal is unsafe to drink so trekkers have a choice between bottled water, purification tablets or boiling water.
 Most guest houses I stopped at along the way provided boiled water at a price (but cheaper than bottles), so make sure you have a few metal drink bottles to fill up.
 Using boiled water is more environmentally friendly than purchasing bottles.